-- 5. The third variable will be the sex of the respondent, so type SEX in the third row under name and Sex as the variable label.
+The third variable will be the sex of the respondent,

+so type sex in the third row under Name and Sex as the variable label.
 Since we're going to use the code 1 for males and 2 for females, we're going to need value names in words for each category.
-Tab over to the cell under values and click the little gray box to get the Value Labels menu.
-Type a 1 in the value box and then Male in the value label box and click Add.
-Then, click the gray box again, type a 2 in the value space, and type Female in the value label space.
+Tab over to the cell under Values and click the little blue box to get the value labels menu.
+Type a 1 in the Value box and then Male in the Value Label box.
+Click Add and it shows that Value 1 will be Male.
+Type a 2 in the Value box, and type Female in the Value label space.
 Click Add and then click OK to save these.
-Now, SPSS knows that 1 and 2 in SEX are really male and female respectively.
-(See Figure 2-7.) - 6.
+Now, IBM SPSS knows that 1 and 2 in Sex are really male and female respectively.
+(See Figure 2-7.)

+Figure 2-7

 For this exercise, we are also using religion and conservative-liberal as variables.
 Add those variables in rows 4 and 5.
-Give each a variable label-REL gets Religion and CONLIB gets something like Conservative-Liberal.
+Give each variable a name and label-rel gets Religion and conlib gets something like Conservative-Liberal as variable name and label.
 Then add value names and labels.

-Notice that REL has five possibilities-Protestant, Catholic, Jewish, other, and no religion.
-Go ahead and work out the variable labels, as well as value names and value labels.
-Make arrangements for missing values just as you did in #4 above.
-(You can refer to the Appendix 2-A Codebook for Student Questionnaire at the end of this chapter.)
+Notice that rel has five possibilities-Protestant, Catholic, Jewish, other, and no religion.
+Go ahead and work out the value names and value labels.
+Make arrangements for missing values just as you did

+🖡 🖛 🧉 a 📕 2 ₫.
+A Name Type Width Decimals Label Values Missing Columns Align Measure Role 1 id Numeric 8 0 None None 8 ≣ Right Unknown > Input 2 age Numeric 8 0 Age None None 8 ≡ Right Unknown > Input 3 sex Numeric 8 0 Sex {1, Male} 99 8 I Right Unknown > Input 4 rel Numeric 8 0 Religion {1, Protesta 9 8 ≡ Right Unknown > Input 5 conlib Numeric 8 1 Conservative-Liberal {1.0, Conser 9.0 8 ≡ Right Unknown > Input before.
+(You can refer to Appendix 2-A, Codebook for Student Questionnaire at the end of this chapter.)
 Remember to type variable labels, value names, and value labels exactly the way you would want them in a table when you do the analysis-often this is with the first letter of each important word capitalized.
-(Your data file might look like Figure 2-8.)
+(Your Variable View might look like Figure 2-8.)

-Entering the Data
+Entering the Data: